All posts filed under: Being a Mum

 Would I have been a better mother in the 70’s?

 Our children are six and seven years old.
 Both are at school.
 They can use forks.
 Conversation with them is coherent and interesting, sometimes illuminating and educational.
 One of them can wipe their bum, the other still prefers to let others take care of that.
 Our family can walk 5km in about an hour.
 At least once a week, they make their breakfast without setting off the smoke alarm.
 OK, that’s cereal day.
 We are officially parents of children: no babies, no toddlers.
 Quite often, either Gareth or I will turn to the other and say these words; “I would never have talked to my parents like our children do to us.”
 This is often followed by a frustrated debate about why our children can be so disrespectful.
 Gareth leans towards our children being punks, I lean towards our skills being deficient.
 We settle on, maybe we’re being punk’d?
-I could be paranoid but I get the feeling that our parent’s generation are quietly wondering what all the fuss is about.
+I could be paranoid but I get the feeling that our parent’s generation is quietly wondering what all the fuss is about.
 Why do mum’s get …